 Timeline

 The timeline should allow enough time for election of the nominee and a membership election vote, and if necessary, a run-off election vote, before the seat or seats needs to be filled.
+A regular replacement nomination process for Seat 11 or 12 should - in accordance with Section 7.8 of the ICANN Bylaws - be completed at least six (6) months before the conclusion of the ICANN annual meeting at which the regular term for Seat 11 or 12 ends.

 The timeline should include at least the following: